Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (c) What ‘blot’ their maps?
 Whose maps?

-The slums blot the maps of the rich and developed world, marking the dark reality of poverty amidst prosperity.
+The slums blot the maps of the rich and developed world.
+These maps represent a false, clean image that ignores the harsh realities of the poor.

 (d) What does the poet convey through ‘So blot their maps with slums as big as doom’?